daniel8lopes/omnia3/docs/pages/omnia3/omnia3_advancedtutorial.md

 ## 1. Introduction

-After you complete the first tutorial, whose result is a functional order management application, this tutorial focus on advanced behaviour modeling and data analysis.
+After you have completed our first tutorial, whose result is a functional order management application, **OMNIA Advanced Tutorial** focus on advanced behaviour modeling and data analysis.

-In the area of advanced behaviours, we will explore how to comunicate with OMNIA's native API to improve the user experience, and an external API.
+In the area of *advanced behaviours*, we will explore how to comunicate with **OMNIA's native API** to improve the user experience, and an external API.
-In data analysis, we will explore how to model new lists and how to create dashboards on OMNIA.
+In *data analysis*, we will explore how to model new lists and how to create dashboards on OMNIA.

 ## 2. Prerequisites